john-savill/home_network/README.md

 ### Steps

 Using the Pi-5 4GB version for the NAS.
 4GB is fine for the simple NAS I'll be running.
 I've Flashed Pi-OS onto a 32GB Micro-SD card and connected the Pi to my home network.
+It is currently also running my [pi-hole](https://www.raspberrypi.com/tutorials/running-pi-hole-on-a-raspberry-pi/) network ad-blocking and DNS.
+Specifically enabled for my phone, laptop and smart TV.

 Next I connect up the appropriate hardware, The two SSDs via USB and screwed them into the NAS enclouse baseplate.
 Then I went through the following steps to make them usable memory: